 “Do you live in Sydney?”

-She said other things about shading and colours but I was thrown by some pretty serious eye contact and can’t recite it verbatim.
-I do remember my smooth reply, though.
+Sara said other things as well, about shading and colors, but I was too distracted by some fairly serious eye contact to recall it verbatim.
+But I do recall my smooth reply.

-The out-of-character enthusiasm was, in retrospect, likely a subconscious attempt to compensate for my geographic privilege, i.e. the close proximity of my office to the Sydney Opera House.
+My out-of-character enthusiasm was, in retrospect, perhaps a subconscious attempt to compensate for my geographic privilege.

-Tegan laughed, presumably at my intense gratitude for Sara’s compliment.
-I made an attempt at impassiveness by deadpanning, “I didn’t do it, though.”
+Tegan laughed at my intense gratitude for Sara’s tattoo compliment.
+I tried to reclaim my chill by panning, “I didn’t do it, though.”

 Sara said, “Well… yeah…”